Listen like a leader.

 “When engaging people, when influencing others, especially in each of our formal leadership roles, it’s not how loud our voice is.
 It’s about how well we listen.
-People are moved when they feel heard, understood, and valued, and that their contribution to the mission truly matters.” - Dave Momper
+People are moved and engaged when they feel heard, understood, and valued, and that their contribution to the mission truly matters.” - Dave Momper

 "I recently attended Dave’s talk and experienced him sharing the power of listening intelligence, amongst an eclectic turnout of leaders.
 I appreciated Dave’s delivery and style, and how he described the various listening habits we all have and why listening is inherently challenging.